Ultimate Guide to Guitar Amp Settings

-That’s what this guide will focus on and by the end you will be able to tweak these controls on any amp to produce the tone you want.
-Your amp may have more or less controls or features than the examples above, but the main features to pay attention to when thinking about tone is gain, EQ and volume.
-Think of those three controls as the core of your tone and any other features such as effects as something you consider later on.
+That’s what this guide will focus on and by the end, you will be able to tweak these controls on any amp to produce the tone you want.
+Your amp may have more or fewer controls than the examples above, but the main features to pay attention to is gain, EQ, and volume.
+Think of those controls as the core of your tone.
+Other features such as inbuilt effects are something you consider later on.

 Getting a Good Clean Tone

 Let’s start with the most basic thing you can do with your guitar amp: getting a clean tone.
 This is a good starting point as it will get you comfortable with how the gain, EQ, and volume controls all contribute to your overall tone.
 It will also emphasize the importance of pickup selection.

 1. Select your clean channel or turn the gain down if you don’t have multiple channels

 Many modern amps will have multiple channels so select a clean channel to get you started.
 If your amp has multiple clean channels (eg: a digital modelling amp with a few different clean options), pick any for now.

 2. Turn off all amp effects and effect pedals